ciernialab/Alder-ChIPseq-Tutorial/README.md

 ### Step 2:
 Find peaks for each pooled H3K27ac directory compared to pooled input directory.

+## using parameters from Wendeln:

+From Wendeln 2018 (https://www.nature.com/articles/s41586-018-0023-4): Tag directories were created from bam files using ‘makeTagDirectory’ for individual samples and inputs, and peak calling was performed using ‘findpeaks -style histone’ with fourfold enrichment over background and input, a Poisson P value of 0.0001, and a peak width of 500 bp for H3K4me1 and 250 bp for H3K27ac. <br/>

+Since we don't have individual input files matched to samples like Wendeln did, we will used the pooledtag directories and call peaks using their settings.
+The fourfold enrichment over background and input, a Poisson P value of 0.0001 are the default values.<br/>

+make a folder for homer_regions:

+	mkdir homer_regions/

 HDAC1/2 KO:

-    findPeaks TagDirectory/Pooltag_H3K27ac_HDAC12KO -style histone -size 250 -minDist 500 -i TagDirectory/Pooltag_input_HDAC1_2KO -o homer_regions/Homerpeaks_H3K27ac_HDAC1_2KO.txt
+    findPeaks TagDirectory/Pooltag_H3K27ac_HDAC12KO -style histone -size 250 -i TagDirectory/Pooltag_input_HDAC1_2KO -o homer_regions/HomerpeaksWendlen_H3K27ac_HDAC1_2KO.txt

 HDAC1/2 WT:

+    findPeaks TagDirectory/Pooltag_H3K27ac_WT -style histone -size 250 -i TagDirectory/Pooltag_input_WT -o homer_regions/HomerpeaksWendlen_H3K27ac_WT.txt

+## using parameters from Gosselin:

+From Gosselin 2017 (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5858585/):ChIP-seq Tag directories for the ChIP-seq experiments were combined into ex vivo and in vitro pools for each target in both mouse and human.
+The tag directories for the input DNA were likewise combined.
+Peaks were then called on the pooled tags with the pooled input DNA as background using HOMER’s “findPeaks” command with the following parameters for the PU.1 ChIP-seq: “-style factor -size 200 -minDist 200” and the following parameters for the H3K27ac and H3K4me2 ChIP-seq: “-style histone -size 500 -minDist 1000 -region.”
+The “-tbp” parameter was set to the number of replicates in the pool.<br/>

+Here are some of the conditions that are different between the two approaches:<br/>
+-region (extends start/stop coordinates to cover full region considered "enriched")<br/>
+-minDist <#> (minimum distance between peaks, default: peak size x2)<br/>
+-tbp <#> (Maximum tags per bp to count, 0 = no limit, default: auto)<br/>

+HDAC1/2 KO: 3 replicates

+    findPeaks TagDirectory/Pooltag_H3K27ac_HDAC12KO -style histone -size 500 -minDist 1000 -region -tbp 3 -i TagDirectory/Pooltag_input_HDAC1_2KO -o homer_regions/HomerpeaksGosselin_H3K27ac_HDAC1_2KO.txt

+HDAC1/2 WT: 2 replicates

-    findPeaks TagDirectory/Pooltag_H3K27ac_WT -style histone -size 250 -minDist 500 -i TagDirectory/Pooltag_input_WT -o homer_regions/Homerpeaks_H3K27ac_WT.txt
+    findPeaks TagDirectory/Pooltag_H3K27ac_WT -style histone -size 500 -minDist 1000 -region -tbp 2 -i TagDirectory/Pooltag_input_WT -o homer_regions/HomerpeaksGosselin_H3K27ac_WT.txt

+Run peak finding as a script for both H3K27ac (lines above) and H3K9ac:

 ### Step 3:
-Combine WT and KO peaks into one file for annotation using mergPeaks:

-    mergePeaks homer_regions/Homerpeaks_H3K27ac_HDAC1_2KO.txt homer_regions/Homerpeaks_H3K27ac_WT.txt > homer_regions/Homerpeaks_H3K27ac_all.txt

-Quantify the reads at the initial putative peaks across each of the target and input tag directories using annotatePeaks.pl. http://homer.ucsd.edu/homer/ngs/diffExpression.html.
-This generate raw counts file from each tag directory for each sample for the merged peaks.<br/>

-IMPORTANT: Make sure you remember the order that your experiments and replicates where entered in for generating these commands.
-Because experiment names can be cryptic, you will need to specify which experiments are which when running getDiffExpression.pl to assign replicates and conditions.<br/>

-    annotatePeaks.pl homer_regions/Homerpeaks_H3K27ac_all.txt mm10 -raw -d TagDirectory/tag_SRR6326785 TagDirectory/tag_SRR6326800 TagDirectory/tag_SRR6326801  TagDirectory/tag_SRR6326796 TagDirectory/tag_SRR6326798 > countTable.H3K27ac_all.peaks.txt

-### Step 4:
 Convert the peak files into bed files to load onto the UCSC genome browser.

 Remove the extra # lines in the Homer output